Volneirj/project_iv_ci/README.md

   3. Your repository has now been 'Forked' and you have a copy to work on

 - **Cloning the GitHub Repository**
-  - Cloning your repository will allow you to download a local version of the repository to be worked on.
+  - Cloning your repository will allow you to download a local version of the repository to work on.
 Cloning can also be a great way to backup your work.

   1. Find the relevant GitHub repository
   2. Press the arrow on the Code button
   3. Copy the link that is shown in the drop-down
   4. Open the terminal
-  5. Move to the folder you want clone it
+  5. Move to the folder where you want to clone it
-  6. In the terminal type 'git clone' & then paste the link you copied in GitHub
+  6. In the terminal type `git clone` and then paste the link you copied in GitHub
   7. Press enter and your local clone will be created.

 - Live link: [GitHub Link](https://github.com/Volneirj/project_iv_ci)

 ### Heroku Deployment

 - **Creating Requirements.txt**
-    - To heroku be able to install the required dependencies is necessary to create the file where will be listed what is needed to run the project.
+    - For Heroku to be able to install the required dependencies, it is necessary to create a file where the needed dependencies are listed.

-    1. Create a file requirements.txt.
+    1. Create a file named `requirements.txt`.
-    2. Run the command: pip3 freeze >requirements.txt.
+    2. Run the command: `pip3 freeze >requirements.txt`.
-    3. Check if the file has been updated like the image bellow.
+    3. Check if the file has been updated, as shown in the image below.

 ![Requirements.txt](documentation/readme_images/general_info/requirements.jpg)

 - **Creating an Application with Heroku**
-    - To be able to  deploy and run the application on heroku plataform, is necessary follow a few steps:
+    - To deploy and run the application on the Heroku platform, it is necessary to follow a few steps:

-    1. Login or create an account on Heroku website.
+    1. Login or create an account on the Heroku website.
-    2. Click on create a new app.
+    2. Click on "Create a new app."

 ![New app](documentation/readme_images/general_info/create-new-app.jpg)

-3. After create the new app, you need to configure the settings.
+3. After creating the new app, you need to configure the settings.
-4. The first setting which need to be done is add your enviroment info to the plataform so it will be able to access outside sources.
+4. The first setting that needs to be done is to add your environment info to the platform so it will be able to access outside sources.

 ![Settings CREDS](documentation/readme_images/general_info/creds.jpg)

-5. Add the Buildpacks necessary to run the application, in this case python and nodejs in this sequence.
+5. Add the Buildpacks necessary to run the application, in this case, Python and Node.js in this sequence.

 ![Buildpacks](documentation/readme_images/general_info/buildpacks.jpg)

-6. After done the settings we move to the deploy tab where we will configure the deployment setup.
+6. After completing the settings, move to the deploy tab where you will configure the deployment setup.
-7. Connect your Github.
+7. Connect your GitHub.
-8. Select your repository on github.
+8. Select your repository on GitHub.
 9. Connect to the repository.

 ![Github](documentation/readme_images/general_info/github.jpg)

-10. After all setting above been done you can select to deploy automatic or manual.
+10. After all the settings above have been done, you can select to deploy automatically or manually.

 ![Deploy](documentation/readme_images/general_info/deploy.jpg)

-11. After press to deploy your project if all settings are working you should see it building the application.
+11. After pressing deploy, if all settings are correct, you should see it building the application.

 ![Project being Deployed](documentation/readme_images/general_info/deployed.jpg)

-12. After all steps of deployment will show a button View, where you can click to open a new tab with the application.
+12. After all steps of deployment, a button labeled "View" will be shown, where you can click to open a new tab with the application.

 ![Deploy done](documentation/readme_images/general_info/done.jpg)

 ## Credits

-Mentor : Harry Dhillon
+Mentor: Harry Dhillon